Your Guide to How NFC Access Control Works & Its Benefits

 But how do you open a door with NFC?

-To use an NFC access control system, a tenant holds their credential hardware up to the reader.
+To use an NFC access control system, a tenant holds their access control hardware up to the reader.
 The reader and the control panel work together to determine if the credential is valid.
 If it is, the control panel unlocks the door or gate, allowing the tenant to enter.

 Under the hood, the high-frequency waves of NFC facilitate high-speed data exchanges between tags and readers.
 Tags and readers interact in different ways based on whether they’re active or passive.